The Trust vision for Secondary curriculum is as follows.

 Option Subjects: Students select subjects from a broad and balanced range of qualifications organised into four option blocks.
 Where there is high demand in Ebacc subjects, principles of setting may be used.
 The GCSE Option booklet, detailing specific course information can be found here

-Vocational Subjects: For some students there is the opportunity to study vocational qualifications in PE or the Performing Arts.
+Vocational Subjects: For some students there is the opportunity to study vocational qualifications in PE and the Arts.

 Entry Requirements: A minimum of five GCSEs at Grade 4 or above is needed, preferably with a Grade 5 in English and maths and a Grade 6 in the subject a pupil wishes to study.
 The Sixth Form Option booklet, detailing specific course information, including entry requirements, can be found here